TechCowboy/servers/fujinet-game-system/reversi/server/readme.md

 These tables are psuedo real time.
 Call `/state` will run any housekeeping tasks (bot or player auto-move, deal card, proceed with dealing).
 Since a call to `/state` is required to advance the game, a table with bots in it will not actually play until one or more clients are connected and calling `/state`.
 Each player has a limited amount of time to make a move before the server makes a move on their behalf.
 BOTs take a second to move.

-* The game is over when **round 99** is sent.
+* The game is over when the active player is -1 is sent.
 The next game will begin automatically after a few seconds.
 * The game is waiting on more players when **round 0** is sent.
 * Clients should call `/leave` when a player exits the game or table, rather than rely on the server to eventually drop the player due to inactivity.